george-hawkins/wifi-spectrum-analyzer/README.md

 It feels odd that such a cable combination costs almost as much as the total for all the other parts.

+Note: instead of USB-A to USB-C cable plus an OTG adapter you can apparently use a USB C2C cable (see the RP2040-Zero [FAQ](https://www.waveshare.com/wiki/RP2040-Zero#FAQ)) but currently it's not particularly easy to find cables that are clearly labelled as supporting C2C.

 TODO:

 * Is the SMD module more convenient than the DIP one.